nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: All existing doctors are listed.

 ### Finding doctors <a name="find-doctor-manual-testing"/>

+1. Finding doctors
-Prerequisites: The tests for finding doctors uses the sample data from `SampleDataUtil#getSampleDoctors`.
-This is the sample data loaded at initial launch of the application, or in the absence of the `data/plannermd.json` file.
+   1. Prerequisites: The tests for finding doctors uses the sample data from `SampleDataUtil#getSampleDoctors`.
+This is the sample data loaded at initial launch of the application, or in the absence of the `data/plannermd.json` file. <br>

-1. Finding doctors while all doctors are being shown

-    1. Prerequisites:
-        1. Ensure the active tab is the "Doctors" tab, else use the `toggle` command to toggle to the "Doctors" tab.
+      `toggle` to the `Patients` tab.
-        1. List all doctors using the `list` command.
-Multiple doctors in the list.

-    1. Test case: `find Alex`<br>
+   2. Test case: `find Alex`<br>
       Expected: Doctor list shows only one doctor "Alex Yeoh".
 Status message shown says "1 doctors listed!".

-    1. Test case: `find alex`<br>
+   3. Test case: `find alex`<br>
       Expected: `find` command is case-insensitive.
 Doctor list shows only one doctor "Alex Yeoh".
 Status message shown says "1 doctors listed!".

-    1. Test case: `find alex bernice`<br>
+   4. Test case: `find alex bernice`<br>
       Expected: `find` command is able to search multiple doctors using multiple keywords.
 Doctor list shows two doctors "Alex Yeoh" and "Bernice Yu".
 Status message shown says "2 doctors listed!".

-    1. Test case: `find ale`<br>
+   5. Test case: `find ale`<br>
       Expected: Doctor list shows "No doctors found".
 Status message shown says "0 doctors listed!".

-    1. Test case: `find Aaron`<br>
+   6. Test case: `find Aaron`<br>
       Expected: Doctor list shows "No doctors found".
 Status message shown says "0 doctors listed!".

-2. Finding doctors while some doctors are being shown

-    2. Prerequisites:
-        2. Ensure the active tab is the "Doctors" tab, else use the `toggle` command to toggle to the "Doctors" tab.
-        2. List all doctors using the `list` command.
-Multiple doctors in the list.
-        2. List some doctors using `find xyz` (xyz is the name of an existing doctor).

-    2. Test cases are similar to those above.

 ### Deleting a doctor  <a name="delete-doctor-manual-testing"/>
 1. Deleting a doctor while all doctors are being shown
     1. Prerequisites: `toggle` to the `Doctors` tab.
+There must be existing doctors.
 List all doctors using the `list` command.
 There must be multiple doctors.

     2. Test case: `delete 1`<br>
        Expected: First doctor is deleted from the doctors list.
 Details of the deleted doctor are shown in the status message.